 |Page 1||Options: Reset|

-PLEASE READ THE ENTIRE BIO AND FILL OUT OUR ADOPTION APPLICATION AT www.bullmastiffrescuers.org (click home and then forms to download) BEFORE CONTACTING US FURTHER Bear is 5 year old male bullmastiff, owner surrender by a truck driver whose job started taking him on the road too much to continue giving Bear the life he deserves.
+PLEASE READ THE ENTIRE BIO BEFORE CONTACTING US.
+5 yr old male bullmastiff mix, owner surrender by a truck driver whose job started taking him on the road for days at a time.
 Bear has a good temperament, his tail wagging all the time, even while drinking.
-He is a serious dog who wants to be close to his human.
-He wants very much to please and needs the hand of a patient handler who can guide him into self-confidence by spending a lot of time with him & giving lots of reassurance.
-Allowing him to sleep in the same room with the owner would be good.
-Bear likes to take a drink often as opposed to quenching his thirst each time, so will need a water supply available all the time.
-He is quiet in his crate, but only after he has been with you long enough to know that he is in his permanent home; otherwise, he will be troubled by the separation from his human.
-While he doesn't pull on his leash, he crosses in front of his handler left & right so that it is easy to stumble over him.
-Being cross with him will only confuse him - he must understand what you are asking of him.
+He is not at all demanding but he is a serious dog who needs to be close to his human.
+He wants very much to please and will need lots of reassurance in his new home.
+Bear likes to take a drink often , but his bitty bladder will require frequent trips outside if you indulge him.
+He is quiet if alone in his crate, but only after he has been with you long enough to know that he is in his permanent home; otherwise, he will be troubled by the separation from his human.
+Although Bear has no formal obedience training, he knows 'sit', 'down', and 'back up'.
+He won't pull on the leash after he gets used to you but still needs some leash work to keep him on track with where you want to go.
+He offers good eye contact as he is always seeking to understand what one is asking of him.
 Formal training would bring out his great potential & solidify the bond with his human.
-He offers good eye contact when, after working with him a bit & giving lots of praise, he seems to say, 'Oh, I get it now !
-This is great fun!'
-Bear barks (if one can call that a bark) when he is excited.
-He is not bad about barking when confined to the crate for a while unless it's mealtime & he knows you are preparing his meal.
-May bark at another dog in the next yard if he doesn't know the dog.
-Barks at neighbor on riding mower - the noise excites him.
-Bear is small-dog reactive so he is not a good candidate for someone who likes to get out and walk in a neighborhood full of small dogs.
-He would benefit from a group obedience class where he will be around other dogs with trainers who can observe and guide his human in the direction he needs.
+Bear barks softyly when he is excited.
+He is not bad about barking but may bark at another dog in the next yard or a neighbor on a riding mower - the noise excites him.
+Bear is small-dog aggressive so he is not a good candidate for someone who likes to get out and walk in the neighborhood.
+He strongly needs a group obedience class where he will be around other dogs with trainers who can observe and guide his human in the direction he needs.
 He gets along with his co-foster female bullmastiff - and most males who don't get in his face.
-Bear patiently allows his human to clean his ears & clip his nails.
-Bear uses his front paws to connect with people, throwing one out to make contact.
-Jeans or other durable pants are a good idea until he learns that some people don't care for that.
-He has learned here in his foster home, but the habit may re-surface under the stress of a new home.
-Jumping up on people has not been a problem.
+He loves to ride in the car and behaves when left for his human to run a quick errand.
+However, he does bark excitedly as he watches his human walk away.
+True to his layed back nature, Bear patiently allows his human to clean his ears & clip his nails.
+Bear does not jump up on people, but that habit may re-surface under the stress of a new home.
 He is a good-natured boy who tries very hard to please his human, so he learns quickly.
-Bear is neutered, up to date on all vaccines, HW- and microchipped.
-Bear's adoption fee is $350.
 (Less)

 |Check All That Apply Duplicate Post Spam/Possible Scam Inappropriate Photo Wrong Phone Number My Calls Not Returned|